 - Keep alternating sides, inhaling as you reach up and stretch, exhaling as you move to the other side

-Start to incorporate these ITB stretches into your routine, and you should start to see some effective, lasting relief of IT band pain.
+Start to incorporate these stretches into your routine, and you should start to see some effective, lasting relief of IT band pain.
 (Also check out this new article for 6 unique exercises that address different root causes of IT band syndrome.)

 So consider how your body is functioning as a whole and try to address imbalances, poor techniques, and overtraining habits.
 Combine full-body strategies like these with the stretches described above.